 If you’re like me, you spend so much time typing on a computer that a good notebook or journal is one of life’s finer pleasures.
 I’ve kept a diary of my personal life for close to 30 years now, and I have a shelf full of journals.
 I’ve found a great many that I enjoy writing in, and choosing a different one each time is part of the fun.

-But thus far, my quest for a notepad has been unsatisfying.
-Many notepads have loved me, but I’m sorry to say their love has been unrequited.
-I’ve tried all the usual things: Moleskine, loose-leaf paper, binders, what have you.
-But I never found something that is practical, functional, a joy to write on, and a pleasure to look at and hold.
-I just can’t settle into a long-term relationship with my notebook, because I haven’t met The Right One yet.
+For a time, my quest for a notepad was unsatisfying.
+I tried all the usual things: Moleskine, loose-leaf paper, binders, what have you.
+But it took a while to find something practical, functional, a joy to write on, and a pleasure to look at and hold.

-So, naturally, I decided to stage a giant contest amongst all the premium notebooks I could find by reading online reviews, searching the Internet, and visiting my local retailers.
-Read on, but I warn you, I’ve spent hundreds of dollars amassing a collection, and I’m not going to waste all that on a short blog post.
-And yes, there will be a winner at the end.
+I staged a giant contest amongst all the premium notebooks I could find by reading online reviews, searching the Internet, and visiting my local retailers.
+I spent hundreds of dollars amassing a collection, and I reviewed them all below.

 Before I review any of the notebooks, let me explain what I’m looking for.